 Starting point: a container with N elements: one is float: right and the rest is float: none.
 If you set overflow: hidden on a float: none box it will not overlap the floating siblings.
-In this screenshot, the semi-transparent red box is float: right, and the yellow box is overflow:hidden And here you what happens when overflow: visible is applied to the yellow box: Play it on JSBin This is because elements with overflow: hidden estabilish a new block formatting context and The rules for positioning and clearing of floats apply only to things within the same block formatting context.
+In this screenshot, the semi-transparent red box is float: right, and the yellow box is overflow:hidden And here you what happens when overflow: visible is applied to the yellow box: Play it on JSBin This is because elements with overflow: hidden estabilish a new block formatting context and

 I don’t know C, but as a seasoned Java programmer (not to mention that I do a lot of scripting) I really didn’t expect: Makefile are idiotic (tab is significant!)
 You need those stupid header files Shared Objects are a mess The order of the arguments on the GCC command line matters!

 The driver is supplied by this PPA, so: sudo add-apt-repository ppa:lekensteyn/wacom-tablet sudo apt-get update sudo apt-get install wacom-dkms Then we need a program to draw: MyPaint sudo apt-get install mypaint mypaint-data Happy drawing! :)

 This is the command to extract a piece from a video file in the most efficient manner: